Myths About SSDI & SSI

 FACT: Children's disability claims can be difficult to get approved because of the nature of the majority of claims.
 Many parents apply for benefits for their children based on illnesses and afflictions like ADHD, asthma, or autism spectrum disorders.
 In all but the most severe cases, it can be very difficult to prove that these conditions rise to the level of disability as defined by the Social Security Administration.
 Very severe childhood disabilities, such as cancers, Down syndrome, or catastrophic genetic disorders often get approved fairly easily if all other eligibility considerations are met.

 FACT: Though it may take extra time to wait for an appeals hearing, appeals are granted at a much higher rate than initial applications or re-applications.
 It is often in your best interest to hire an attorney and pursue your claim through the appeals process than to file a new claim (which may contain the same problems as the initial claims).
-If your initial claim has been denied, the Social Security attorneys at Phillips Disability can help you through the appeals process, and give your case the best chance of success.
+If your initial claim has been denied, the Social Security attorneys at Dayes Law Firm PC can help you through the appeals process, and give your case the best chance of success.

 Myths About Your Benefits